-The next Lemma \ref{lem:ismapof-null-set} is crucial for most of following results where $\ismapof_\Kk$ is involved.
-Note that a similar result for $\ismapof_\Kk^\ast$ would not hold, i.e.\ where $\deltabf_\varphi(Y|Z,T)$ would be replaced by an arbitrary Markov kernel $\Yk(Y|Z,T)$.
+The next \Cref{lem:ismapof-null-set} is crucial for most of the following results where $\ismapof_\Kk$ is involved.
+Note that a similar result for $\ismapof_\Kk^\ast$ would not hold, i.e.\ where $\deltabf_\varphi(X|Y,T)$ would be replaced by an arbitrary Markov kernel $\Xk(X|Y,T)$.

-\begin{Lem} Consider a Markov kernel $\Kk(X,Y,Z|T)$ such that the marginal factorizes:
+\begin{Prp}[Extension lemma for deterministic factorizations] Consider a Markov kernel: